Accenture: Incorporation and public listing, 2001–2009

 Accenture was incorporated in Bermuda in 2001.
 On 19 July 2001, Accenture's initial public offering (IPO) was priced at $14.50 per share, and the shares began trading on the New York Stock Exchange.
 Because of the split from Andersen, Accenture avoided prosecution on June 16, 2002, when the U.S. Securities and Exchange Commission prosecuted Arthur Andersen for obstructing justice and accounting fraud in the supreme court case Arthur Andersen LLP v.
 United States around the Enron scandal.

 Reincorporation in Ireland, 2009 until present

 On 26 May 2009, Accenture announced that its board of directors had unanimously approved changing the company's place of incorporation from Bermuda to Ireland.

 Since 2013, Accenture has acquired over 200 companies.

 Accenture has been a strategic partner of The Alan Turing Institute since 2017.

+In January 2026, the company announced the acquisition of Faculty, a UK-based artificial intelligence company, in a deal that values the company at $1 billion.

+In March 2026, Accenture agreed to acquire Ookla, a Seattle-based network intelligence company known for Speedtest, Downdetector, Ekahau, and RootMetrics from Ziff Davis for $1.2 billion.

 Services and operations

-Accenture's business is organized into five segments:
+Accenture's business is organised into five segments: